 His weight loss does not qualify the pastor to guide other people in their weight loss efforts.
 Some members will buy whatever the pastor sells because they are in the habit of supporting him in his many efforts to make profit on their sense of obligation.

 They feed the pastor’s greed when they buy products they do not need, just because he recommends it.
 They allow him to write books, record music, create other products which are often substandard for lack of expertise.
 The media criticizes him for making profit on his members, which he really should not; but how many mansions and helicopters does a preacher need to own before the members realize that someone in the pew needs shoes?

 On or Off the Ministry Money Train?

-Some of the largest churches in America major in prosperity giving.
+Some of the largest churches in America major in a prosperity message.
 The criticism they receive is mostly for the large gap in the standard of living between the leaders and followers.
 The folly of the vulnerable followers underscores our need to give to the ministries we consider worthy.
-Here are five common sense reasons (among others) to give.
+We give because:

-- (i) Giving reminds us that we are stewards not owners of God’s Providence.
+- (i) Giving reminds us that we are stewards not owners of God’s provisions.

 - (ii) Giving helps us overcome selfishness and greed.

 - (iii) Giving is one way to help bear the burden for those who do not have to give.